AN OVERVIEW: THINGS I LEARNED BACKPACKING

 Three months ago today, I boarded a flight to Malaga to meet a good friend for a road trip around Andalusia.

-It was the day after I’d left a job, and at the start of what I thought would be a few months of travelling before returning to Europe or the US.
+It was the day after I’d left an agency job, and at the start of what I thought would be a few months of travelling before returning to Europe or the US.

 I had no idea what would happen in the weeks to follow, but was unbelievably excited for all of it.